kix/evermed-test/README.md

 * Not quite clear what do I need `functions.php` for.
 * We don't want to waste memory on large files.
 Makes sense to handle those in chunks; streaming a response into a temporary file makes a lot of sense.
+* An adapter supporting basic HTTP downloads will always match all URLs starting with `http(s)`.
+Thus, we need to add a provider priority mechanism, so that a basic HTTP adapter becomes a catch-all (except probably other protocols with their specific schemas such as FTP/SFTP/WebDav/...)